hunterwatson/hunterwatson-blog/content/posts/tinkering_with_my_terminal.md

 - - -

 _Note: This guide only focuses on the aesthetic changes.
-I'll be making another post about the added features and benefits of some of these changes later_
+I'll be making another post about the added features and benefits of some of these changes._

 ## 0. Install Brew